ValentinGenev/sand-carousel-wp/README.md

 - `autoplay` controls whether or not the carousel should autoplay.
 The default is `1`.
 - `arrows` determines the controls of the carousel.
 The default is `1` for arrow controls; `0` is for dots.
 - `id` adds id to the carousel's containing element.
-- `class` adds class to the carousel's containing element.
+- `className` adds class to the carousel's containing element.